New Clients Email

 a person holding car keys over a clipboard with a small red toy car in the foreground

-Every driver in the state of North Carolina is required to have an insurance policy that meets certain standards.
+Every driver in North Carolina is required to have an insurance policy that meets certain requirements.
 The minimum values required by law, however, are not always enough to make you whole.
-One of the most essential aspects of insurance is in fact not required by law.
+One of the most essential aspects of insurance was only recently made mandatory by law.
 Underinsured motorist (UIM) coverage covers your losses when an at-fault driver has insufficient insurance of their own.
-Especially in more severe crashes, when expenses pile up, the North Carolina minimum liability coverage is far below enough.
+Especially in more severe crashes, when expenses pile up, the North Carolina minimum liability coverage is far from enough.
 In this article, we’ll discuss UIM coverage and how it works in the event of an accident.

 Overview

-The specifics vary from state to state, but you must purchase liability coverage and uninsured motorist (UM) coverage in North Carolina.
+The specifics vary by state, but you must purchase liability and uninsured motorist (UM) coverage in North Carolina.

 Liability

 You will first turn to this liability coverage to cover accident-related expenses in a personal injury claim.
-The at-fault driver’s insurer is responsible for doling out the appropriate amount depending on the facts of the accident.
+The at-fault driver’s insurer is responsible for determining the appropriate amount based on the facts of the accident.
 However, in the event of a more severe crash, these figures are far too low to compensate for the devastation.

 For example, consider you were involved in an accident where an at-fault driver hit your car and injured three people inside.
-The most you can get from their insurance policy is $60,000 to split between everyone.
+The most you can get from their insurance policy is $100,000, split among all of you.
 It is unlikely that the minimum amounts available from the at-fault driver’s insurance will be sufficient.

 Uninsured Coverage

 Although required by law, the Insurance Information Institute estimates that 13% of drivers nationwide do not have an active insurance policy.
-For this reason, drivers must also purchase uninsured motorist coverage for instances where an at-fault driver has nothing to provide.
+For this reason, drivers must also purchase uninsured motorist coverage in cases where an at-fault driver has no assets.
 The minimum requirements for UM insurance reflect the liability claim minimums.
-That is $30,000 for bodily injury to one person, $60,000 for the bodily injury of two or more people, and $25,000 for property damage.
+As of July 2025, the requirement for uninsured coverage was combined with Underinsured (UM) coverage.

 Underinsured Coverage